For financial entities, risk leaders, and compliance teams

 Who is Subject to DORA?

-DORA covers 20+ types of financial entities under Article 2(1), from banks and insurers to crypto providers.
-It also reaches into the technology supply chain through its oversight framework for designated critical ICT third-party providers.
+Article 2(1)(a) to (t) lists more than 20 categories of financial entities, from banks and insurers to crypto-asset service providers.
+Article 2(3) sets exclusions and Article 2(4) gives Member States options.
+DORA also reaches into the technology supply chain through its oversight framework for designated critical ICT third-party providers under Article 31.

 Banking & Credit